 The greatest Romantic Comedy since Hitch- Always Be My Maybe Review

 Always Be My Maybe is a romantic comedy in every sense of the word.
 It’ll likely be compared to When Harry Met Sally, which isn’t a bad thing, because it involves friends who do try to be friends and the film does follow the romcom format fairly closely.
 Friends together, friends drift, friends reconnect, friends get feelings, oh wait there are other people, oh dang there’s also deeply seeded personal issues they have to overcome to be with each other.
 It’s really not new.
 But, I think the proper way to frame it is like basketball.
-There are HUNDREDS of basketball players, but there’s only one Shaq.
+There are HUNDREDS of basketball plays per game, but there are very few that get a poster.
 Always Be My Maybe is a slam dunk, and it is apparent with the details.

 First of all, the jokes are funny.
 They’re pointed without being mean, they’re wildly clever, and vary greatly from characters to situation.
 You can feel and experience a lot of Ali Wong’s humor that you know from her stand up, while you are charmingly chuckled by Randall Park’s highly underrated delivery.
 Keanu Reeves does an amazing job playing an eccentric, annoying, yet somehow still endearing character.
 It’s a strange amalgam that you know is not real but can’t help but believe.
 And his role leads to one of the most enjoyable end credit sequences of any film.
 Again, I don’t want to say too much, but it’s more of an audio experience.